How To Install Your PoleClinometer™

 - a pair of scissors

-- a felt tip marker (or pencil, or paint pen)
+- a felt tip marker (optional)

 - a heat gun or lighter

-Read and follow these simple instructions for an accurate install.
+Follow these simple instructions for an accurate install.

 Measure your ski pole’s upper shaft diameter.